kpobb1989/OllamaClientLibrary/README.md

 ### Generate JSON Completion sample
 ```
 using OllamaClientLibrary;
+using OllamaClientLibrary.Abstractions;
 using OllamaClientLibrary.Constants;
 using OllamaClientLibrary.Models;

 using System.ComponentModel;

 // Setup OllamaClient
-using var client = new OllamaClient(new OllamaOptions() // If no options are provided, OllamaOptions will be used with the default settings
+using IOllamaClient client = new OllamaClient(new OllamaOptions() // If no options are provided, OllamaOptions will be used with the default settings
 {
     Host = "http://localhost:11434", // Default host is http://localhost:11434
     Model = "qwen2.5:1.5b", // Default model is "qwen2.5:1.5b"